Ekkehard von Kuenssberg: Career

 At the time of his graduation, being a German in Britain limited the medical work Kuenssberg could take on, and in May 1940, with the ending of the Phoney War, he was interned and held until October.
-After his release, he became a locum in Granton, Edinburgh, for the patients of Dr Charles Munro, who was away on military service.
+After his release, he became a locum in Granton, Edinburgh for the patients of Dr Charles Munro, who was away on military service.
 His work there included midwifery.

 In February 1944, Kuenssberg was commissioned into the Royal Army Medical Corps, but for his wartime military service he changed his name to Edgar Valentine Kingsley.
 He remained in uniform for two years, becoming assistant to the Director of Hygiene in British East Africa and rising to the rank of lieutenant colonel.
-In 1946 he went back to Granton, entering into a partnership with Munro.
+In 1946, he went back to Granton, entering into a partnership with Munro.
 The work of a general practitioner was significantly changed by the establishment of the National Health Service in 1948.

 Kuenssberg sought to influence the development of primary care.
 Active in the British Medical Association, he was elected as chairman of its Scottish General Medical Services Committee, and in that role was one of four physicians who in the mid-1960s spent two years negotiating a new "GP Charter" with Kenneth Robinson, the minister of health in the Labour government of Harold Wilson.
 This made revolutionary changes in general practice.
 During the two years, Kuenssberg made many trips to London by British Rail sleeper and on occasions flew back to Edinburgh for an evening surgery.
-For this work he was appointed a Commander of the Order of the British Empire in the 1969 Birthday Honours.
+For this work he was appointed a Commander of the Order of the British Empire (CBE) in the 1969 Birthday Honours.

 He was also active in the work of the Royal College of General Practitioners, which he joined when it was first established in 1952, becoming its chairman and later its president.
 In these roles he visited Australia, New Zealand, Canada, the United States, South Africa, parts of the Middle East, and some other European countries.
 One of his achievements was to persuade colleagues to trial oral contraceptives.

-Before the disastrous side-effects of thalidomide on the unborn child became clear, with Doctors Simpson and Stanton of the Northern General Hospital Kuenssberg pointed out some disorders in patients who were taking the drug.
+Before the disastrous side-effects of thalidomide on the unborn child became clear, Kuenssberg, with Doctors Simpson and Stanton of the Northern General Hospital, pointed out some disorders in patients who were taking the drug.
 He was later appointed to the Dunlop committee, which was the first such formal investigation of the safety of drugs, sitting as its only GP member.
 Kuenssberg also conceived the "Care Committee", a local body including councillors, social workers, and a general practitioner, to consider how to address the social problems of an area of deprivation.
 He also served as an advisor to the Queen's Nursing Institute, which later created a scholarship in his name.